 - You have only a limited amount of time to initiate your appeal.

-- If you’ve been denied or have a hearing currently scheduled, don’t go it alone.
+- If you’ve been denied or have a hearing currently scheduled, you can bring legal representation with you.

-Contact Justice Law Office today for a free SSI disability benefits consultation.
+At Justice Law Office in Louisville, Kentucky, we believe that society and the government have an obligation to take care of people who cannot reasonably provide for themselves and their loved ones.
+We are proud to offer comprehensive and compassionate legal services to people from all walks of life.
+Call (502) 822-2230 to request your free SSI disability benefits consultation.
 You’ve got enough on your plate right now and we’re ready to help you get the benefits you deserve and need.